Ramazan-Yuksel/Reptievo/README.md

 * Reorder exercises
 * Override weights and sets
-* Swap exercises for alternatives
+* Swap exercises for tier-ranked alternatives (equipment-quality-based ordering)
 * Add or remove exercises from any day
 * Real-time synchronization with the backend

+### 🧾 Non-Destructive Profile Updates

+Editing your profile (weight, goal, activity level, etc.) recalculates your nutrition targets without wiping out your progressive overload history — your weight/reps progression on each exercise stays intact instead of resetting to baseline.

 ### 🌙 Recovery Detection